fix8mt/fix8pro_example/README.md

 ## About the random numbers and distributions used
 We are using the following:
-1. A Mersenne twister engine (mt19937) seeded using the `std::random_device` (the seed token is overrideable)
+1. A [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister) engine (mt19937) seeded using the `std::random_device` (the seed token is overrideable)
-1. `std::uniform_int_distribution` is used to select random integers from a range
+1. [`std::uniform_int_distribution`](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) is used to select random integers from a range
-1. `std::bernoulli_distribution` is used to select a random boolean value with a specified probability
+1. [`std::bernoulli_distribution`](https://en.wikipedia.org/wiki/Bernoulli_distribution) is used to select a random boolean value with a specified probability
-1. `std::cauchy_distribution` is used to randomly generate floating point numbers (prices).
+1. [`std::cauchy_distribution`](https://en.wikipedia.org/wiki/Cauchy_distribution) is used to randomly generate floating point numbers (prices).
 This distribution was chosen due to its kurtosis (so called 'fat-tailed') characteristics.
 The default scale parameter of 0.0005 produces a narrowly distributed price around the reference price with occasional outliers.
 By increasing this value you can generate more widely distributed prices with even more radical outliers.
 This can simulate a more volatile market (see `-y` option)